 “I owe a lot to the five years I spent at Reaseheath – I gained so much confidence in my own ability.
 My diploma prepared me for my future life and my degree taught me how to prepare designs from client briefs.
 Being part of the student design and build team for Reaseheath’s show gardens at RHS Tatton Flower Show was great experience.”

 Why study Horticulture and Landscape at Reaseheath?

-Develop skills to help you gain employment or set up your own business.
-Receive relevant training for a modern industry including work experience with our network of partners.
+Our courses are industry focused so you will develop skills to help you gain employment or set up your own business.
+You will receive relevant training for a modern industry including work experience with our network of partners.

 Our 21-hectares of formal gardens and grounds is the perfect learning environment for horticulture students, with specialist plant collections, unusual trees, designed landscapes and sports pitches.